-I’ve found that spaetzle is an easier alternative than pasta for many dishes.
-While it takes a few minutes to mix the batter, it can be done while the water is boiling and unlike a box of pasta, it doesn’t contain any unwanted ingredients!
+I’ve found that spaetzle is a satisfying alternative to pasta.
+While it takes planning to mix and rest the batter, it can be done after a long day and unlike a box of pasta, it doesn’t contain any unwanted ingredients!

 - 1/2 tsp baking powder

 - 1/2 tsp white pepper

 - 3 large Apple Creek eggs

 - Whisk the eggs, milk, salt, and the pepper in a medium bowl

 - Stir the flours into the wet ingredients to make a smooth batter